 Part of the US 129 this stretch of two-lane road has become a hugely popular destination for motorcyclists and sports car drivers.
 The road features 318 curves in just 11 miles.
 It’s best to be cautious as the turns are tight.
 Anyone looking for an exciting highway will enjoy this drive.
 It mostly travels through forested area and there are a few scenic overlooks and pull-off points along the route.
 With hundreds of blind curves, long blind crests, and high degrees of camber, this claustrophobic scenic forest road presents plenty of opportunities to leave the pavement both laterally, and longitudinally, and will provide a challenge for even the most seasoned sim veterans.
 Some of the Dragon's sharpest curves have names like Copperhead Corner, Hog Pen Bend, Wheelie Hell, Shade Tree Corner, Mud Corner, Sunset Corner, Gravity Cavity, Beginner's End, and Brake or Bust Bend.
 The road earned its name from its curves being said to resemble a dragon's tail.
 While you're there, be sure to visit the Tree of Shame, where crashed motorcycle bits adorn the tree and dangle from its branches as a reminder of the road's dangers.

 Weather on the Dragon is fairly predictable most of the summer.
 The winter months from November through March can be impossible to predict.
 The road is desolate and can be a real adventure in the winter months, having to deal with bears, turkeys, deer, and wild boars in the road, trees down, ice/snow, and tractor-trailers taking-up both lanes in the curves.
 There are many ridable days in the winter, but they are not predictable.
 Higher elevations of the Cherohala and Blue Ridge Parkway can experience snow well into May.
 Many summer afternoons bring widely scattered rain showers.
 Often the weather stations and web weather will indicate rain for the entire area.
 Be aware that you can still have nearly a full day of riding before the summer showers hit in mid-afternoon.
 And these showers are here and there .... not everywhere.
-They often disipate in the late afternoon leaving several hours of good riding before dark.
+They often dissipate in the late afternoon leaving several hours of good riding before dark.
 Cars can run the Dragon most of the year.
 Winter is a great time to have the road to yourself.
 At times the road is dusted with salt/sand, but that is only when a severe storm is coming.
 It is usually gone after the next good rain.
 One big advantage of winter on the Dragon is the ability to see through many the corners because the trees have dropped their leaves.
 Good visibility from November through March.
 One downside is the sun is lower and can get in your eyes even at noon.
 The shadows also make for reduced visibility.